MunishMummadi/gsoc/2025/final_proposal.md

 Robot data collection is currently expensive and difficult to manage for several reasons:

-1. Commercial robotics platforms often come with prohibitive costs, limiting access for many researchers and educational institutions.
+1. Commercial robotics platforms often come with huge costs, limiting access for many researchers and educational institutions.
 2. Existing solutions frequently lack standardized data formats, making it challenging to share and compare results across different platforms.
 3. The integration between hardware and software components often requires specialized knowledge, creating additional barriers to entry.
 4. Documentation and tutorials for affordable robotics solutions are often fragmented or incomplete.